awsdocs/amazon-migrationhub-user-guide/doc_source/auth-and-access-explained.md

 Other services, such as Amazon S3, also support resource\-based permissions policies\.
 For example, you can attach a policy to an S3 bucket to manage access permissions to that bucket\.
 Migration Hub does not support resource\-based policies\.
 However, keep in mind that you will still see references made to resources\.
 This is because there is a difference between *resource\-based* permissions and *resource\-level* permissions\.

-Resource\-based permissions are permissions that attach directly to a resource, whereas a resource\-level permission simply specifies, within an identity\-based permission, on which resource an user or a role can perform actions on\.
+Resource\-based permissions are permissions that attach directly to a resource, whereas a resource\-level permission simply specifies, within an identity\-based permission, on which resource a user or a role can perform actions on\.
 Therefore, when references to resources are made discussing Migration Hub permissions, it is within this context of *resource\-level* permissions\.

 ### Specifying Policy Elements: Actions, Effects, and Principals<a name="specify-policy-elements"></a>